Question 3: Log Triage

 app-server-1.log— Application server logsapp-server-2.log— Second application serverapi-gateway.log— API gateway logs

-These files simulate a real incident with overlapping error codes across services.
+These files simulate a real incident with cascading failures across services.
+The errors are connected.
+Read the timestamps carefully.

 Workshop Workflow